raphaelleheaf/nevercinderalla/_posts/2014-06-29-well-this-is-me.markdown

 categories: intro
 ---

-<p>Sunday evening, listening to Kasabian Live at Glasonbury.
+"Sunday evening, listening to Kasabian Live at Glasonbury.
-Sat on the sofa I'm just missing a good glass of wine or gin & tonic. </p>
+Sat on the sofa I'm just missing a good glass of wine or gin & tonic."

 I've eaten half a bowl of pea & mint soup for dinner.
 It's my new cold turkey to keep the calories low.
 Although, I did have a single poached eggs royale for brunch, over which I debate with a friend whether I was really kidding myself about having an active lifestyle.
 Maybe he had a point, but just because I'm not running every day doesn't make me a sloth, does it?
 I could be worse.